andreabbondanza/DewControls/README.md

 ##Dialog Window
 Here we have a simple dialog control.
 You can customize it however you want.
-The buttons must be defined in the buttons style properties
+The buttons must be defined in the buttons style properties.

 ###Properties
 - DewDialogType:__enum__